21 NCAC 10 .0213 CERTIFIED CHIROPRACTIC ASSISTANTS

 (G) Gonad shielding;

-The person shall submit written documentation of the Practical evaluation on a form prescribed by the Board that is available on the Board's website at https://ncchiroboard.com/x-ray-technician.
+(3) The person must complete and score at least 64 total points on each of the Thoracic Spine, Lumbar Spine, and Cervical Spine Practical Examinations.
+The person shall submit written documentation of the Practical evaluation on a form prescribed by the Board that is available on the Board's website at https://ncchiroboard.com/certified-chiropractic-assistant-level-2-xray/.
+The person completing the Practical evaluation shall provide on the form the following information:

-(3) Examination.
+(4) Examination.
 The competency examination shall be administered at least three times per year.
 The Board shall publish on its website, https://ncchiroboard.com, the date, time, and location of the examination at least 30 days in advance.
-In its discretion, the Board may authorize additional testing sessions based on the number of applications received.
 The minimum passing score is 75 percent.

 (g) Lapsed Certificates.
 If a certificate of competency has lapsed due to non-renewal and the lapse does not exceed 60 days, the certificate holder may obtain reinstatement by making up the accrued deficiency in continuing education.
 If the lapse is greater than 60 days, no make-up continuing education shall be required, but the certificate holder shall re-take and pass the proficiency examination for new applicants.
 Regardless of the length of lapse, a certificate holder seeking reinstatement shall pay the renewal fee set forth in Paragraph (f) of this Rule.